 Unveiling the Mystery: Subtracting Negative Numbers

 To truly grasp what happens when you subtract a negative number, we need to break down the fundamental principles at play.
 Subtraction, at its core, is the opposite of addition.
-It's about taking away or reducing a quantity.
+So naturally, it's about taking away or reducing a quantity.
 When we introduce negative numbers into the equation, we're essentially dealing with quantities that represent deficits or opposites.
 Combining these concepts creates a mathematical operation that seems counterintuitive at first glance, but follows consistent rules.

 A Comprehensive Overview of Negative Numbers and Subtraction